 Stay calm and get the facts: Learn the facts about CoVid-19 (Coronavirus).

 The three families that make up the FFTC team have players scattered all over the board.
-We include homeschoolers, preschoolers, middle schoolers and high school sophomores.
+We include homeschoolers, kindergartners, middle schoolers and high school sophomores.
 We are made up of parents who work from home, parents who work full time, parents who educate and parents who have been able to stay home with the children.
 We understand and are very close to the challenges that lay ahead for Minnesota families as we navigate this new model of school.

 To support our readers during this time, we’ve compiled tips on doing school at home, other homeschool resources, a calendar of online activities and virtual field trips, a boredom-busting guide packed with outdoor and indoor games, and other ways to connect while we’re keeping our distance.